+School environment means any of the following physical, online or virtual places used during or outside school hours:

-School environment means any physical or virtual place made available or authorised by the school governing authority for use by a child during or outside school hours, including:
+- a campus of the school - online or virtual school environments made available or authorized by St Brigid's Primary School for use by a child or student (including email, intranet systems, software, applications, collaboration tools and online services)

-- a campus of the school - online school environments (including email and intranet systems) - other locations provided by the school for a child's use (including, without limitation, locations used for school camps, sporting events, excursions, competitions and other events) (Ministerial Order No. 870).
+other locations provided by the school or through a third-part provider for a child or student to use including, but not limited to, locations used for school camps, approved homestay accommodation, delivery of education and training, sporting events, excursions, competitions and other events) (Ministerial Order No. 1359).